juan-cardelino/facial-landmark-detection/README.md

 ### Results

-This program cut the video in frames, for each frame, it finds the facial landmarks and caclulate the facial features, then graph all the landmarks and the ellips of the eyes.
+This program cut the video in frames, for each frame, it finds the facial landmarks and calculate the facial features, then graph all the landmarks and the ellipse of the eyes.
 It opens a new window where the video is shown with the graphed frames.
-The graphed frames can by save in video and/or image format, depending on [configuration](https://github.com/juan-cardelino/facial-landmark-detection/wiki/Configuration#from_video).
+The graphed frames can be save in video and/or image format, depending on [configuration](https://github.com/juan-cardelino/facial-landmark-detection/wiki/Configuration#from_video).

 ## Examples